mireie/pizza/readme.md

 ```

 ```
-Test: "It should allow a user to pick multiple toppings and one size and output a price"
+Test: "It should allow a user to click on size and toppings add to pizza"
 Code:
 Expected Output: